parumahajan/BridgeLabz-Training-AMTPL/README.md

-The files for Advanced Concepts like Collections, Regex, and Exceptions are present within the folder "Bridgelabz-Training".
+The files for Advanced Concepts like Collections, Exceptions, and Regex are present within the folder "Bridgelabz-Training".